|

 spring of that year brought me my most harrowing rat encounter.

-out of a hole on the far wall, when I suddenly became aware of a
+come out of a hole on the far wall, when I suddenly became aware

-strange weight upon my left foot.
-Glancing down I nearly turned
+of a strange weight upon my left foot.
+Glancing down I nearly

-into a pillar of rock salt: there on my shoe, nibbling placidly
+turned into a pillar of rock salt: there on my shoe, nibbling

-upon the tip of one of my laces was the most gigantic rogue rat
+placidly upon the tip of one of my laces was the most gigantic

 I

-but I know the lift-off occurred without count-down.
-It was the
+fuel, but I know the lift-off occurred without count-down.
+It

-first time I ever achieved levitation without pre-meditation.
-My
+was the first time I ever achieved levitation without pre-meditation.

 I